FrameOS/frameos/README.md

 ## Periodic screenshot

-I've used the [Lovelace Kindle Screensaver](https://github.com/sibbl/hass-lovelace-kindle-screensaver) to expose a screenshot of a Home Assistant dashboard.
-The frame below checks it every 30 seconds, and only updates if anything changed.
+I've used the [Lovelace Kindle Screensaver](https://github.com/sibbl/hass-lovelace-kindle-screensaver) Home Assistant app to expose a screenshot of a Home Assistant dashboard on http://homeassistant.local:4999/.
+The frame below checks it every 30 seconds, and updates if the image changed.

 ![](https://mariusandra.com/frameos/images/16-wall.jpg)

-Native FrameOS support for URL or dashboard screenshots is not yet here.
+I'd like to natively support screenshots of websites in FrameOS, but it's not here now.

 # Developing locally